alexpetrou94/alexandrospetrou/README.md

 ## Content:
 - [ ] Add AuraSvgExporter to project page

 ## Polish

 - [ ] Change icon depending on browser theme
 - [ ] Make AuraSvgExporter README more presentable
 - [ ] Add CSS variables for chat UI
+- [x] Make TelegramClient a service
+- [ ] Make unsent messages distict with a different color

 ## Learn
 - [ ] Research more about SignalR